Imperial Oil Limited

-7. Prior to making the Offer, the board of directors of the Filer will have determined that the Offer is in the best interests of the Filer.
+7. The board of directors of the Filer has determined that the Offer is in the best interests of the Filer.

-9. The Specified Dollar Amount has been determined and was announced by the Filer in a press release issued on April 29, 2022.
+9. The Specified Dollar Amount has been determined and will be announced by the Filer in a press release issued on October 31, 2022.
 Both the Specified Dollar Amount and the Price Range will be specified in the Circular.

 10. The Filer expects to fund the purchase of Shares pursuant to the Offer, together with the fees and expenses of the Offer, with cash on hand.
 In any event, the Offer will not be conditional upon the receipt of any financing.

-11. Any holder of Shares (Shareholder) wishing to tender to the Offer will be able to do so in one of the following ways:
+11. Any holder of Shares (Shareholder) wishing to tender to the Offer will be able to do so in the following ways:

 (a) by making auction tenders in which the tendering Shareholders specify the number of Shares being tendered at a specified price per Share (the Auction Price) within the Price Range (the Auction Tenders);